-The Scotch and Sirloin Restaurant has been a Wichita standard for over 40 years.
-In its present location for over 30 years, the steak house had a tired old charm which was quickly becoming dated.
-The new owner wanted to shake things up with new interiors with an emphasis on wine and not just scotch.
+The Scotch and Sirloin Restaurant has been a Wichita standard for over 50 years.
+In its present location for over 21 years, the steak house had a tired old charm which was quickly becoming dated.
+The new owner wanted to modernize with new interiors that emphasized wine and not just scotch.

 The owner began serving wine in specially designed Austrian Riedel Crystal Mamba decanters.
 This was quickly becoming a trademark for the restaurant, so when challenged with the new opportunity to update the restaurant, the designers took note.

 The interior was rethought to reflect this new wine serving decanter.
-The entry was torn out to allow for additional height.
+The entry was removed to allow for additional height.
 The decanter theme was emphasized in a new ceiling drop which winds its way across the ceiling and culminates into a spiral tail encompassing a new Chilhuly glass light fixture.
 This form has cove lighting which outlines its snake-like shape as it moves from the entry, between the bar and into the dining areas.
-The “S” forms in the curved ceiling echoes the name of the restaurant Scotch and Sirloin.
+The “S” forms in the curved ceiling which echoes the name of the restaurant.

 The dining areas present an undulating beamed ceiling with internal LED lighting that accent the soft curves of the ceiling.
-The repetition and variation of the curves provide a warm, flowing and calming atmosphere in the dining space.
+The repetition and variation of the curves provide a warm flow and calming atmosphere in the dining space.
 Brick accents at the entry are carried throughout the dining room and the bar.
 The brick is a unifying theme which connects the restaurant interior.

 The interiors have been well received by the customers who have enjoyed seeing this transformation from a tired old steak house to a modern venue for entertaining.